Skip to Content

 The view from the Foundation Room – Courtesy of MGM Resorts

-Additionally, Mandalay Bay provides non-hotel guests the opportunity to upgrade their pool experience by paying for a daybed or cabana.
+Additionally, Mandalay Bay offers non-hotel guests the opportunity to upgrade their pool experience for a $25 cover charge.

 Mandalay’s Beach has a lazy river, a wave pool, and real sand, and is a significant upgrade when compared to Excalibur’s pool.